onesaitplatform/onesaitplatform-revolution-aut-2/devops/build-deploy/docker/nginx-aut2/README.md

 ```
 Endpoint: http://127.0.0.1:8000/nginx/undo/{VERSION}
 Verb: PUT
-Return Code: 200, 405 or 500.
+Return Code: 200, 404 or 500.
-	405 Means that the requested version can not be found in the system.
+	404 Means that the requested version can not be found in the system.
 ```

-### Reset Nginx to the Initial Values
+### Reset nginx to the Initial Values

 If nothing works you can always return to the initial `nginx.conf` file.
 You are welcome. 😊